oilulio/Cisolate/README.md

     but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

-Although I am confident that the technical content of this program is effective (i.e. the isolation paths will be correctly calculated), the GUI is less well developed.
+This has been tested on more than twenty boards and I have good confidence that the technical content of this program is effective (i.e. the isolation paths will be correctly calculated).
+Form version 2.0 the GUI is now significantly more user friendly.

 Details are available at https://oilulio.wordpress.com/2016/01/02/cisolate-pcb-construction/